<< Back to main referee page

 Home team should furnish game ball.

 Home team is responsible for wearing scrimmage vests of contrasting color when both teams have similar colored jerseys.
 Home team takes the kick-off to start the game and the third quarter.
 The visiting team chooses which goal it will defend at start of the game.
-If both coaches agree, teams will not change ends at half-time.
+Pre-k, Kindergarten and First Grade teams will not change ends at half-time.
+If both coaches agree, Second Grade teams will change ends at half-time.

 REFEREES Back to Top

 Each game is controlled by the referees who have full authority to enforce the rules.
 Their decisions are final and shall not be challenged or criticized.
-Coaches may discuss the officiating with the referee provided it is done in a civil manner but not while the game is being played.
-In an effort to continue to improve the officiating throughout the season, a referee evaluation form is available on the website to advise the League Commissioner of any complaints about the officiating.
+Coaches are encouraged to make constructive comments to the referees when play has stopped or after the game.
+A referee evaluation form is available on the website to advise the League Commissioner of any complaints about the officiating.
 If the referee doesn't show up for a game, the game will still be played with the on-field coaches refereeing the game.

 COACHES Back to Top